puppetlabs/pxp-agent/README.md

 Specify the directory containing the configuration files of modules

+**spool-dir (optional)**

+The location where the outcome of non-blocking requests will be stored; the default location is */tmp/pxp-agent/*

+**foreground (optional flag)**

+Don't become a daemon and execute on foreground on the associated terminal.

 ## Starting the agent

-The agent can be started by running
+The agent can be started as a daemon by running
 ```
 pxp-agent
 ```